rahulknagori/my-app/README.md

 # my-app

-This website was done using React Js, SCSS and TV maze Api.
+This website was done using React Js, Router-DOM, SCSS and TV maze Api.